-IMPORTANT: Please note that it is the student's responsibility to contact advising to drop courses in order to ensure they receive proper notice of withdrawal.
+IMPORTANT: Please note that it is the student's responsibility to contact their academic counselor to drop courses in order to ensure they receive proper notice of withdrawal.
 Students who do not officially withdraw from courses according to procedures will be liable for fees incurred.
-Refunds if due will be processed.
+Refunds, if due, will be processed.